 Social Science PGCE

 We will prepare you to teach the social sciences in a flexible and exciting way.
-IOE tutors are committed to promoting good interactive teaching and learning in their sessions, and a collaborative ethos is encouraged so that you share materials, resources and ideas with other student teachers.
+UCL Institute of Education (IOE) tutors are committed to promoting good interactive teaching and learning in their sessions, and a collaborative ethos is encouraged so that you share materials, resources and ideas with other student teachers.

 At the IOE, you will participate in a range of lectures and seminars designed to enhance your development as a teacher.
 These highly interactive sessions will cover how children learn, assessment, lesson planning, behaviour management and subject-specific matters.
 The programme involves visits to sites around London as well as a wide range of guest speakers.

 We draw on current research at the IOE and elsewhere to inform your social science teaching and encourage you to engage with recent debates and literature in the field.
 Our underlying aim is to develop you as a reflective and highly skilled teacher.

 In our partner schools and colleges, you will teach your main social science subject (sociology or psychology) at AS and possibly A2 level.
 At GCSE, most student teachers teach sociology and some teach psychology.
 In some placements there are opportunities to contribute to relevant vocational qualifications and PHSE.

 This programme has been designed to enable all students to demonstrate that they have met the Teachers' standards across Key Stages 4 and 5 (14–19 age range).